niladriash/niladriash/README.md

 ----
 ### About Myself 💻
-🎓 I’m an Open-Source enthusiast & a undergrad currently pursuing my degree Bachelors in Computer Science & Engineering.
+🎓 I’m an Open-Source enthusiast & a undergrad currently pursuing my degree in Bachelors of Computer Science & Engineering.

 👨‍💻  I am interested in Web Development, Machine Learning, Ethical hacking & Competitive Programming.
 Apart from that, I am curious about learning new things.